clojurewerkz/elastisch/README.md

-# Elastisch, a Clojure client for ElasticSearch
+# Elastisch, a Clojure client for Elasticsearch

-Elastisch is a minimalistic [Clojure client for ElasticSearch](http://clojureelasticsearch.info), a modern distributed search engine.
+Elastisch is a minimalistic [Clojure client for Elasticsearch](http://clojureelasticsearch.info), a modern distributed search engine.

 ## Project Goals